neetasawant/Neeta_chatgpt_writer/README.md

     ```

 ## Features

-- List the key features of your project, such as:
 1. Shows the AI icon when the user focuses on the LinkedIn message input field.
 2. The icon disappears when the input field is no longer focused.
 3. Displays a center-aligned modal when clicking on the icon.